 Itchy skin in pregnancy - cholestasis

 Despite its ubiquity during pregnancy, itchy skin needs to be checked by your GP or midwife because it can be a symptom of obstetric cholestasis (AKA intrahepatic cholestasis of pregnancy or ICP)

-What causes obstetric cholestasis?
+What is cholestasis?

-In normal liver function, bile salts go from your liver to your gut to help you digest food.
-But in obstetric cholestasis this doesn't happen properly, and the bile salts build up in your body.
+When the liver is functioning properly, bile salts go from your liver to your gut to help you digest food.
+But if this doesn't happen properly, the bile salts build up in your body.
 During pregnancy, this is known as obstetric cholestasis or ICP, and it may increase the risk of foetal distress and premature birth.

-Who gets obstetric cholestasis?
+Who gets ICP?

 Obstetric cholestasis appears to run in families, although women who have no known family history can still develop it.

-What are the symptoms of obstetric cholestasis?
+What are the symptoms?

 It usually occurs in the second or third trimester and is diagnosed by blood tests that check your liver function.
 It's very important to report any itching to your GP or midwife, and to get tested if there's any concern.

 What Mumsnetters say about cholestasis

-- I had cholestasis that developed in my 31st week and had to be very closely monitored (daily hospital visits in the end).
+- "I had ICP that developed in my 31st week and had to be very closely monitored (daily hospital visits in the end).
 It can be serious if left undetected but with medical monitoring things should be fine.
 I had my baby five weeks early in the end because things started to get worse, so it was safer to get him out.
 From personal experience, I cannot stress enough the importance of getting any itching checked out."

-- The only cure for obstetric cholestasis is to have your baby.
-My itching stopped the same day I had my son.
-Catoe
+- "The only cure for cholestasis is to have your baby.
+My itching stopped the same day I had my son."

-- I have just delivered a healthy baby girl after being diagnosed with obstetric cholestasis at 37 weeks.
+- "I have just delivered a healthy baby girl after being diagnosed with obstetric cholestasis at 37 weeks.
 There are two tests: liver function and bile acids.
-The bile test is the important one, your other liver functions can be normal when the bile is raised, so getting the bile one done is important.
-Steppemum
+The bile test is the important one - your other liver functions can be normal when the bile is raised, so getting the bile one done is important."